larpchronicles/rules/chronicles-rulebook.md

 ## Resurrection

 ---
 A character who has passed their 5 minute Death count dissipates, and their spirit will depart to seek Resurrection.
 If the spirit, as an Out-of-Game decision, believes that an ally may come and attempt to Resurrect them using the Rank IX Spirit Spell Resurrection, then they may linger for a time.
 If they do not, then the spirit will depart it's current location to seek the nearest safe Shrine of Resurrection.
 The knowledge of whether a specific Shrine is "Safe" or not is entirely OOG knowledge, but a Spirit will never Resurrect at an unsafe Shrine.
-When a Spirit Resurrects, they will accrue Strain, explained below.
+When a Spirit Resurrects, they will incur SP Debt, explained below.

 When a player resurrects all Non-Ritual effects are removed unless otherwise told by Plot.